MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-monitor-update.md

 ---
-title: Monitor updates in Azure Stack Hub using the privileged endpoint | Microsoft Docs
+title: Monitor updates in Azure Stack Hub using the privileged endpoint
 description: Learn how to use the privileged endpoint to monitor update status for Azure Stack Hub integrated systems.
 author: mattbriggs